sabbir2609/plantx-be/README.md

-# Indoor Plants Showcase
+# Viriditas

-Welcome to the Indoor Plants Showcase project!
+Welcome to the Viriditas project!
 This website is designed to help users discover, learn about, and find the perfect indoor plants for their home or office.
-It features detailed information about various types of indoor plants, categorized by their light requirements, air-purifying qualities, pet-friendliness, and more.
+It features a comprehensive plant database, categorized plant listings, user reviews, and more.

 ## Features

+- **Customer Management:** Manage customer profiles, including user details, memberships, and contact information.
-- **Plant Database:** Comprehensive details about various indoor plants, including care instructions, light and water requirements, and more.
+- **Plant Management:** Detailed information on various indoor plants, including their care instructions, categories (e.g., Low Light, Air Purifying), and other attributes.
-- **Categories:** Plants are categorized for easy browsing (e.g., Low Light, Air Purifying, Pet Friendly).
-- **User Reviews:** Users can leave reviews and ratings for plants.
-- **Blog:** Informative articles about plant care, tips, and trends.
-- **Responsive Design:** Mobile-friendly layout for a seamless experience on any device.
+- **Planter Management:** Information about different planters, including sizes, colors, and custom options.
+- **Planting Accessories:** Manage accessories related to plant care.
+- **Service Management:** Categories and services offered, including details and associated projects.
+- **Content Management:** Ideas, testimonials, team members, and projects to enhance the website's content and showcase.
+- **Zone-Based Pricing:** Pricing adjustments based on geographic zones to ensure accurate shipping costs and availability.
+- **Tags:** Add and manage tags for plants, planters, and accessories to help users filter and find products more easily.

 ## Table of Contents